syncfusion-content/winui-docs/winui/Color-Palette/Select-Theme-Colors.md

 ## Hide theme palette

-If you want to hide the theme color palette from the view, use the `PaletteColors.ShowColors` and `PaletteColors.ShowColorShades` properties values as `false`.
+If you want to hide the theme palette from the view, use the `PaletteColors.ShowColors` and `PaletteColors.ShowColorShades` properties values as `false`.

 {% tabs %}
 {% highlight xaml %}